-|BAC Florida Bank||A community bank with one location in Coral Gables that sells its products nationally through My e-BAnC||www.bacflorida.com|
+|BAC Bank||A community bank with one location in Coral Gables that sells its products nationally through My e-BAnC.||www.bacflorida.com|

-|Virtual Bank||The online division of Sabadell United Bank, which has 23 branches in Florida, and is owned by Banco Sabadell, Spain's fourth-largest bank.||www.virtualbank.com|
+|Virtual Bank||The online division of Sabadell United Bank, which has 23 branches in Florida and is owned by Banco Sabadell, Spain's fourth-largest bank.||www.virtualbank.com|

-Contributing editor Darci Swisher contributed to this report.
+Contributing editor Darci Swisher provided research for this report.

 Follow Mitch Strohm on Google Plus.